 Social media and search engine reputation management are both important, but you have to put in the work and identify the specific platforms that apply to your industry.

-For instance, creating a list of all review platforms that specialize in your brand in order to create a profile on each one of them.
+For instance, put together a list of all review platforms that specialize in your brand in order to create a profile on each one of them.